AmirO8/MechaCar_Statistical_Analysis/README.md

 ![Lot 3](https://github.com/AmirO8/MechaCar_Statistical_Analysis/blob/main/Resources/Lot%203.png)

 When taking a look at the T-Test we see that our P-Value = .06.
 If we compare this to Lot1 we see that our P-Value = 1.
 Which means that we can fail to reject the null hypothesis.
 Lot2 has a P-Valye of .61 so we can also fail to reject the null hypothesis.
 Lot3 on the other hand has a P-value of .04 so the null hyothesis can be rejected.

+## Study Design: MechaCar vs Competition

+We are going to compare the MechaCar to the competition based on the metrics below.
+The scores will be aggregated and a final score will be between 1-5.

+- Cost
+- Fuel Efficiency
+- Horse Power
+- Safety Rating
+- Maintenance Cost
+- Resale Value

+Null Hypothesis(Ho): The MechaCars have no difference in score compared to the competition.

+Alternate Hypothesis(Ha): There is a difference in score when comparing the MechaCar to the competition.